 Robin Queen, one of the researchers explains: ‘I found myself asking: this is weird – why would it be the case that introverts care more?
 My guess is that introverts have more sensitivity to variability.’

 He added, ‘Maybe there’s something about extroverts that makes them less bothered by it.
 Because extroverts enjoy variability and engaging with people.
 They find that energising.
 This could be an indirect manifestation of that.’

 On a personal level, I think most grammar Nazis are foolish who are desperately trying to make themselves look more intelligent.
-Spelling things correctly is very important but its not all that matters.
-Saying you can spell every word in the dictionary does not mean you understand what those words means and if that is the case that makes you are a very stupid person.
+Spelling things correctly is very important but it’s not all that matters.
+Saying you can spell every word in the dictionary does not mean you understand what those words mean and if that is the case that makes you are a very stupid person.

 Well, I am not saying that we should just ignore language rules.
 Pointing out typos in articles or presentations is a fair game.
 But doing it in Facebook posts or in a text message means that you are something else.